Overview of Bayesian filtering with the Filtering Classes

 Build system: Compatibility with Boost Build version 2.

-Successfully complete bjam to build default libraries and examples.
+Successfully complete build of default libraries and examples.

 Test examples: simpleExample, PV, QuadCalib